kwk-org/demo-queue/README.md

 # demo-queue
-To demo the github merge queue setup and usage
+To demo the github merge queue setup and usage.